 |Long working hours (More than 40 hours per week)|

 61% of Transportation Attendants said they were satisfied with their job and 47% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like working with, communicating with, and teaching people.
 They like helping or providing service to others.

-Transportation Attendants job description, Transportation Attendants salary, Transportation Attendants information, what is the job of a Transportation Attendant like, pros and cons about Transportation Attendants, colleges and universities for Transportation Attendants, is Transportation Attendants, Except Flight Attendants the right career for me, Easy careers to get into, careers in Transportation
+Transportation Attendants job description, Transportation Attendants salary, Transportation Attendants information, what is the job of a Transportation Attendant like, pros and cons about Transportation Attendants, colleges and universities for Transportation Attendants, is Transportation Attendants the right career for me, careers in Transportation

 Airline Lounge Receptionist, Airport Attendant, Attendant, Bath Steward/Stewardess, Bus Aide, Bus Assistant, Bus Attendant, Bus Monitor, Bus Steward, Car Porter